The History Behind the Front Door Knocker

 The English have a particular fondness for the Lion Head door knocker.
 Signifying fortitude, security, dignity and authority, the lion has been used as a patriotic symbol in England for many years.
 As a result, thousands of Lion Head door knockers were produced in the early 19th Century.

 Fish door knockers are also hugely popular.
-It is thought that door knockers with a maritime theme originated many years ago from foundries based in Scotland.
+It is thought that door knockers with a maritime theme originated from foundries based in Scotland many years ago.
 Fish door knockers were often seen on the homes and businesses of shipping merchants throughout the UK.
 Our Salmon door knocker – ‘Amaris‘ – was inspired by our own family holidays in Scotland.

 The Hand Door Knocker